kobotoolbox/kobo-transfer/README.md

 If -ef not passed (python3 run2.py -g), default xls file used will be KoboTest(Responses_New).xlsx If -ef passed, file path form downloaded from google sheets can be passed in as a string.

+## Edge Cases
+- no effect on transfer if google form questions, and kobo form questions are in different orders
+- no effect if some questions in kobo form are not present in google form (the response cells for that column will just be empty)
+- responses that are left blank in google form results show up correctly (also blank) in kobo
+- if the question strings in kobo form and google form are not exact match, transfer will add columns in kobo data for the "extra" questions in google form

+### Plan to account for more edge Cases (TODO)
+- print a warning if question strings seem similar (differences in capitalisation, spacing, and punctuation)
+- print warning if number of questions in kobo form and google form do not match
+- check if differences in spacing for question labels has unintended effects
+- check differences in how data is saved when google form collects email addresses of responses
+- print warning when data from google form response recorded as 'invalid' in kobo (e.g invalid date format)
+- print warning if there seems to be repetition in responses (only checks and prints if flag is passed because it will otherwise slow down performance)
+- account for: uploading data is complete, then data is edited in xlsx (response slightly changed), and reuploaded
+-    currently, shows up as new responses, but this is an error and need to fix so that responses are edited

 ## Limitations
 - assumes that kobo project and google form question types, and order match (does not throw error but transferred submissios will be recorded incorrectly)
 - _submitted_by in Kobo will show username of account running the transfer, for all submissions.